npcooley/SynContainer/README.md

 * DECIPHER
 * SynExtend

 It contains a few additional R packages as well dependencies for these major five.
 BLAST, HMMER, and MCL are included as well, and their executables have been added to the default PATH.
+This container also has the NCBI edirect tools, though users will need to supply their own API key.
 This container is currently built from `r-base:4.1.0`.

 Versions:
 1. BLAST `2.11.0`